 The one superhero-powered addition to this list, Runaways still centers on a group of young protagonists who must hone their powers, band together, and fight the forces of evil.
 It just so happens, though, that those evil forces are their parents.
 The show focuses on a group of teens discovering that their moms and dads are actually super villains, while simultaneously realizing that they might just have the power to stop them.

-Although the Hulu original has only been around for one season thus far, we’re already invested in the friendships and relationships blooming among the characters.
-Plus, Buffy alum and fan favorite James Marsters traded in his vampire fangs for a role as Victor Stein, one of the supervillain dads, and we’re certainly not complaining.
+The three-season series features Buffy alum and fan favorite James Marsters who has traded in his vampire fangs for a role as Victor Stein, one of the supervillain dads, and we’re certainly not complaining.